Now…you want to improve your public speaking?

 But be careful…

-There are some “expert speakers” whose most important speaking occasion was chasing the neighbourhood stray dog from the yard.
+I’m sure you know, there are some “expert speakers” whose most important speaking occasion was chasing the neighbourhood stray dog from the yard.

-You want to choose someone who has an understanding of the basics of public speaking, who is honest and can be trusted to tell you the truth even if it hurts your feelings.
+Someone who is honest and can be trusted to tell you the truth even if it hurts your feelings.

 Convince them to honest with you.

 When I was a practicing Toastmaster, the evaluation was the single most valuable part of my journey.
-I was fortunate to have excellent evaluators who were clear, honest and totally unafraid to fail a speech.

-It was by listening and implementing their advice that I was able to progress along my journey at a rapid rate.
+It was by listening attentively and implementing their advice that I was able to progress along my journey at a rapid rate.

 Are you ready to improve your public speaking?